polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/transaction-lifecycle.md

 ---
 title: Transaction lifecycle
 description: Explains how transactions are received, queued, and executed to eventually be included in a block.
-keywords: transaction, pool, order, ordering, sorting, validity
+keywords:
+  - transaction
+  - pool
+  - order
+  - ordering
+  - sorting
+  - validity
 ---

 In Substrate, transactions contain data to be included in a block.